 This is a radio.
-It was made for (as the client) Alessi S.p.A..
+It was designed by Philippe Starck and made for (as the client) Alessi S.p.A..
 It is dated 1996 and we acquired it in 2008.
 Its medium is plastic, metal.
 It is a part of the Product Design and Decorative Arts department.

 Personal transistor radios were first developed in the 1950s but, due to high cost, were not universally popular until the 1960s when inexpensive imports and popularization of the technology brought down the price.
 As of 2008, the transistor radio remained the single most popular communications device worldwide, with some estimates suggesting that there are at least seven billion in existence.